Most Microsoft 365 Copilot tips you'll find online read like a press release. Feature lists. Vague promises. Zero practical application.

 Skip the recording playback.
 "Summarize the key decisions, action items, and owners from today's meeting."
 Get the 2-minute version instead of the 60-minute replay.

-Here's what separates Copilot users who see results from those who don't: specificity.
+Here's what separates Microsoft 365 Copilot users who see results from those who don't: specificity.

 Vague prompts get vague outputs.
 "Help me with this spreadsheet" produces garbage.
 "Analyze sales trends by product category, identify the three fastest-growing segments, and suggest pricing adjustments based on margin data in column F" produces value.

-Pick three techniques from this list.
+Pick three Copilot tips from this list.
 Use them consistently for two weeks.
 Track time saved.
-That's your business case for broader adoption.
+That's your business case for broader Microsoft 365 Copilot adoption across your organization.

-Want structured training for your team?
+Want structured Microsoft 365 Copilot training for your team?
 Check out our MS-4018 delivery or book a consultation.
+We also cover how to measure Copilot adoption beyond license counts — because tips only matter if they become habits.